ircdocs/modern-irc/index.md

 ## Numeric Replies

 Most messages sent from a client to a server generates a reply of some sort.
 The most common form of reply is the numeric reply, used for both errors and normal replies.
-Distinct from a normal message, a numeric reply MUST contain the sender prefix and use a three-digit numeric as the command.
+Distinct from a normal message, a numeric reply MUST contain a `<source>` and use a three-digit numeric as the command.
 A numeric reply SHOULD contain the target of the reply as the first parameter of the message.
 A numeric reply is not allowed to originate from a client.

 In all other respects, a numeric reply is just like a normal message.
 A list of numeric replies is supplied in the [Numerics](#numerics) section.